C/1973 E1 (Kohoutek): Brightness predictions

 Although the most bullish predictions caught the attention of the press and the general public, some astronomers – like S. W. Milbourn and Whipple – were more uncertain and held that such predictions were optimistic.
-Regardless of its luminosity, the comet would be too close to the sun to be seen by ground observers at its brightest.
-British Astronomical Association (BAA) circular 548, published on 25 July 1973, provided an alternative prediction of magnitude –3 for Kohoutek's peak brightness.
-Higher-end projections of Kohoutek's peak brightness remained as high as magnitude –10 into August 1973.
-An article in Nature published in the final week of September 1973 suggested that Kohoutek's peak brightness could have a greater than 50 percent chance of being within two magnitudes of –4.
+Regardless of its luminosity, the comet would be too close to the Sun to be seen by ground observers at its brightest.
+British Astronomical Association (BAA) circular 548, published on 25 July 1973, provided an alternative prediction of magnitude −3 for Kohoutek's peak brightness.
+Higher-end projections of Kohoutek's peak brightness remained as high as magnitude −10 into August 1973.
+An article in Nature published in the final week of September 1973 suggested that Kohoutek's peak brightness could have a greater than 50% chance of being within two magnitudes of −4.
 The National Newsletter accompanying the Journal of the Royal Astronomical Society of Canada in October 1973 estimated that Kohoutek would remain visible to the naked eye for four months bracketing perihelion.
 Brightness predictions were revised downward following the comet's behavior as perihelion approached.
-On 11 October 1973, BAA circular 549 provided a revised estimate of magnitude –4 for Kohoutek's brightest apparent magnitude.
+On 11 October 1973, BAA circular 549 provided a revised estimate of magnitude −4 for Kohoutek's brightest apparent magnitude.
 While still bright, such a brightness would yield only around ten days of clear naked-eye visibility for observers in the Northern Hemisphere.
 Publicized predictions of the comet were scaled back in November 1973.
-Although Kohoutek brightened by a factor of nearly a million by perehelion, sufficiently "to be a fine object for experienced observers when seen under ideal conditions in clear skies away from city lights" according to Whipple, its peak magnitude of –3 fell short of the most publicized projections and proved mediocre to the public eye; however, the comet's ultimate brightness was close to the published lower-end predictions.
-Whipple later quipped that "if you want to have a safe gamble, bet on a horse – not a comet."
+Although Kohoutek brightened by a factor of nearly a million by perihelion, sufficiently "to be a fine object for experienced observers when seen under ideal conditions in clear skies away from city lights" according to Whipple, its peak magnitude of −3 fell short of the most publicized projections and proved mediocre to the public eye; however, the comet's ultimate brightness was close to the published lower-end predictions.
+Whipple later quipped that "if you want to have a safe gamble, bet on a horse – not a comet".